-By the end of their time in T&PS, students should possess:
+By the end of their time in Theater & Performance Studies, students should possess:

-- Ability to synthesize a well-organized argument from textual or other evidence and to express it in formal, written form
+- The ability to synthesize a well-organized argument from textual or other evidence and to express it in formal, written form

 - Proficiency in research methods (i.e. utilization of public and private archives, libraries, electronic databases, oral histories; textual and performance analysis)

 - Collaborative skills